solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 Finally, there’s the _Lambda_ concurrency metric
 - _ConcurrentExecutions_: The number of active _Lambda_ instances, across all functions in your account, in the given region.

-As we discussed previously, the _Lambda_ concurrency limit is one of those limits that may have a larger blast radius and more negative impact than it may initially seem.
+As we discussed previously, _Lambda_ concurrency limit is one of those limits that may have a larger blast radius and more negative impact than it may initially seem.
 So, it is always recommended to keep a close eye on this metric.